 “How are we going to wash our clothes?”
 Logan asks.
 Logan is our daughter who has become very accustomed to the luxuries of infinite power consumption.

 Times are great when you are 15 years old.
 Everything is free.
 Turn the air conditioner down to 68 degrees on a hot summer day and up to 74 on a frosty winter night.
 And why not?
-It’s all free.
+It’s all free, including the air duct cleaning austin.

 But times are about to change for poor Logan.